 The Shaftesbury Theatre London opened as The Princes Theatre on Boxing Day in 1911 with a production of The Three Musketeers.
 It is the most recent theatre to be built on Shaftesbury Avenue, and is the largest independent theatre in West End.
 Under new management, the theatre had its name changed to the Shaftesbury Theatre in 1962, reopening with the Broadway musical How to Succeed in Business Without Really Trying.

 Despite damage to its ceiling in 1973, the theatre reopened the next year and hosted a long line of musical productions, the most successful of which was Hairspray, which ran for almost three years.
-The theatre also witnessed the incredible show, The Illusionists, starring seven world leading magicians including the UK’s Jamie Raven. & Juliet is the show that's set to electrify audiences from November, 2019 at Shaftesbury Theatre London.
+The theatre also witnessed the incredible show, The Illusionists, starring seven world leading magicians including the UK’s Jamie Raven.

 Address: 29 Shaftesbury Ave, Soho, London W1D 7ES, UK